kakrusch/docana-project-luka/README.md

 ### Word Senses

 <div align="justify">
 The idea was to find out the different word senses for the different spellings of "OK" and then see whether the subreddits yield different results.
-FIrst, we used the NLTK library and the built-in wordnet function to see all possible definitions for the different versions of “ok”.
+First, we used the NLTK library and the built-in wordnet function to see all possible definitions for the different versions of “ok”.
 This gave us the following results:
 </div>